 general practice: general practice includes fully-qualified general practitioners (GPs).
 Physicians in training are normally excluded.

 general practitioner (GP): A medical practitioner who provides primary comprehensive and continuing care to patients and their families in the community.

-gestational age: Duration of pregnancy in completed weeks, calculated either from the date of the first day of a woman’s last menstrual period to her baby’s date of birth, or via ultrasound, or from clinical assessment during pregnancy, or from examination of the baby after birth.
+gestational age: Duration of pregnancy in completed weeks, calculated either from the date of the first day of a woman’s last menstrual period and her baby’s date of birth; or via ultrasound; or derived from clinical assessment during pregnancy or from examination of the baby after birth.

-gestational diabetes: A form of diabetes that is first diagnosed during pregnancy (gestation).
-It may disappear after pregnancy but signals a high risk of diabetes occurring later on in life.
-See also diabetes (diabetes mellitus).
+gestational diabetes: A form of diabetes when higher than optimal blood glucose is first diagnosed during pregnancy (gestation).
+It may disappear after pregnancy but signals a high risk of diabetes occurring later on.

 gonorrhoea: A common sexually transmissible infection caused by Neisseria gonorrhoeae bacteria.
 It is treatable; however, if left untreated, it can lead to serious illness.
 It is a notifiable disease.

 gout: A disease brought on by excess uric acid in the blood, causing attacks of joint pain (most often in the big toe) and other problems.

 greenhouse gases: gases in the atmosphere such as water vapour, carbon dioxide, methane and nitrous oxide that can absorb infrared radiation, trapping heat in the atmosphere.